-I) Reinsurance and other recoveries
+k) Reinsurance and other recoveries

 Reinsurance and other recoveries received or receivable on paid claims are recognised as income.
 Recoveries receivable on paid claims are presented net of any provision for impairment based on objective evidence for individual receivables.
 All recoveries receivable on paid claims are measured as the present value of the expected future receipts.

-Reinsurance does not relieve the originating insurer of its liabilities to policyholders and is presented separately on the Statement of financial position.
+Reinsurance does not relieve the Company of its liabilities to policy holders.

-m) Provisions
+l) Provisions